Research Works

 Peer-reviewed journal articles

-(Forthcoming) Barton, Neil and Williams, Kameryn J. Varieties of Class-Theoretic Potentialism.
-To appear in The Review of Symbolic Logic.
+(2024) Barton, Neil and Williams, Kameryn J. Varieties of Class-Theoretic Potentialism.
+The Review of Symbolic Logic , Volume 17 , Issue 1 , March 2024 , pp. 272 – 304.
 Journal.
 PhilPapers. arXiv.

 (2022) Barton, Neil; Müller, Moritz; and Prunescu, Mihai.
 On Representations of Intended Structures in Foundational Theories.
 Journal of Philosophical Logic, Vol 51, pp. 283–296.
 Journal.
 PhilPapers.